Hunslet R.L.F.C.: Colours and crest

 Hunslet play in myrtle, flame and white, with away colours mainly being white.
 The club's original crest was a 'Rampant Lion' but as part of a rebrand at the start of the summer era was the introduction of the Hunslet Hawks.
 In 2017, the club's fans voted to drop Hawks from their name and reinstate the 'Rampant Lion' crest.

 Stadia

-1883–1888 Woodhouse Hill

-Hunslet played their first match on 6 October 1883 against Hull 'A'.
-A stand was built in 1884.

-1888–1973: Parkside

-Hunslet purchased at little cost of waste land at Hunslet Carr from the Low Moor Iron and Coal Company and had to shift 2,000 tons of rubbish to create what would become Parkside, which they moved to in 1888.
-Parkside's stand was burned down by vandals in 1971.
-Parkside was sold off to an industrial developer for around £300,000 in 1972.
-The last game at Parkside was on 21 April 1973 against York.
-Parkside was demolished and Hunslet became tenants at the Elland Road greyhound stadium.

 1973–1980: Leeds Greyhound Stadium

 The new Hunslet club's first ground was the Elland Road Greyhound Stadium in Beeston after they were told they could not play at Parkside.
 American football posts were erected to be used as goal posts.

 1980–1982: Mount Pleasant

 In 1982, the greyhound stadium closed and Hunslet were left homeless.
 For two seasons they ground-shared with Batley while they searched for a permanent home in Leeds.

 1983–1995: Elland Road

 In 1983, after leaving Batley, Hunslet negotiated a deal with Leeds City Council to play at Leeds United's Elland Road, which the council owned at the time.